QubesOS/qubes-core-admin-client/doc/manpages/qvm-prefs.rst

     Default user used by :manpage:`qvm-run(1)`.
 Note that it make sense only on non-standard template, as the standard one always have "user" account.

-    TemplateBasedVM use its template's value as a default.
+    TemplateBasedVM uses its template's value as a default.

 template_for_dispvms
     Property type: bool